 Dusky Footed Woodrat, Neotoma fuscipes

 The woodrat is one of only three mammals that build wooden homes, with beavers and humans being the other two.
-Woodrats, whose bodies are only about 6 or 7 inches long, build large, elaborate nests out of sticks.
+Woodrats build large, elaborate nests out of sticks, generally with one rat per nest, although the nests are often found aggregated within an area like a "colony".
 The woodrat itself is rarely seen, being nocturnal.

 Woodrats are herbivorous, eating mostly nuts, seeds, leaves, and fruits.
 Studies have shown that they feed on 72 different plant species, including acorns from various oak species.
 They often bring food back to their nest and eat it while inside.